MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 ## Plan for endpoint quality

-As you can see from the diagram below, endpoints are an important building block in providing a quality experience for end users.
+As you can see from the diagram below, endpoints are an important building block in providing a high-quality experience for users.

 ![Diagram illustrating the three components of quality, and how service management overlaps all three components.
 With a focus on endpoints.](media/envision-planning-for-service-management-and-quality-complete-guide-image5.png "Diagram illustrating the three components of quality, and how service management overlaps all three components.
 With a focus on endpoints.")

 Microsoft Teams endpoints can run on many devices, including PCs, Macs, tablets, and mobile devices.
-Part of the experience not only encompasses the device, but how a user connects to the device—for example, using the device’s built-in mic/speaker, ear-buds, or an optimized headset.
+Part of the experience not only encompasses the device, but how a user connects to the device—for example, by using the device’s built-in mic/speaker, earbuds, or an optimized headset.
 Using an optimized headset can enrich the overall user experience.

 The following guidance on endpoint planning will help you ensure your organization has a successful onboarding experience with Teams.

 ### Endpoint capability

 The first part of planning is to ensure all the PCs and other devices in your organization can run Microsoft Teams.
 This involves not just looking at the hardware requirements, but also understanding what else the PC is doing in the background.
-Many organizations run other software, including intrusion detection systems and antimalware software which can affect the base performance of a device.
+Many organizations run other software, including intrusion detection systems and antimalware software, which can affect the base performance of a device.

 Microsoft Teams has clients available for web, desktop (Windows and Mac), and mobile (Android, iOS, and Windows Mobile).
-For information about the software requirements for each platform, see [Get Clients for Microsoft Teams](get-clients.md).
+For information about the software requirements for each platform, see [Get clients for Microsoft Teams](get-clients.md).

 ### Endpoint firewalls